03 Jan The MIDI In OMNI plugin and the potential for MIDI feedback

-The Midi In Omni plugin is very convenient as it doesn’t care from where your MIDI is coming, it will process everything.
-If you have a single keyboard (or perhaps just a single MIDI pedalboard if you’re a guitarist) then the Midi in Omni is your friend.
+The built-in MIDI In OMNI plugin in Gig Performer is very convenient as it doesn’t care from where your MIDI is coming, it will process everything.
+If you have a single keyboard (or perhaps just a single MIDI pedalboard if you’re a guitarist) then the MIDI In OMNI block is your friend.
 That’s the main reason we default to including that plugin in every rackspace.

-However, if you’re building a more sophisticated rack and in particular you are receiving MIDI via the Midi In OMNI plugin and then sending it through a MIDI Out block, make sure that your MIDI Out block is not an IAC port (OS X) or a virtual MIDI port (such as loopBack on Windows).
+However, if you’re building a more sophisticated rackspace and in particular you are receiving MIDI via the MIDI In OMNI plugin and then sending it through a MIDI Out block, make sure that your MIDI Out block is not an IAC port (macOS) or a virtual MIDI port (such as loopBack on Windows).

-So if you plan to use virtual MIDI ports in your configuration, use specific MIDI In devices rather than the Midi In OMNI.
+So if you plan to use virtual MIDI ports in your configuration, use specific MIDI In devices rather than the MIDI In OMNI block.